 After a short rest, Noah, Grandad and I decided to venture further up the cliffside.
 Nana opted to stay at the ruins and enjoy the view.

 Noah raced on ahead up the jagged stones.
 When we reached the top, he was sat on the floor; “I’m practicing being an archaeologist” he beamed.

 There was plenty of archaeological evidence to be discovered.
 We found the remains of a walled garden and a well.
 A man-made tunnel was fun to play in whilst we speculated what its purpose might have been.
 Historians say that it could have been a food store or garden feature.

 Towering above the bay, is a mysterious bronze sculpture of King Arthur whose installment has caused divided opinions among locals.
 Although striking, I was more interested in the layered rock formations beneath our feet that reminded me of some of the formations we saw in Iceland.

 There is so much more to discover, but the baking heat and climbing had tired us out.
 It was time to head back down, not forgetting to capture some pictures of the deep blue water.

 We visited the gift shop on the way out, where I was quite happy to sample the English Heritage’s cherry and strawberry wines (both delicious).
-Returning to the car park is an arduous trek back up the hill to the main road, but for £2 per person there is a land rover service.
+Returning to the car park is an arduous trek back up the hill to the main road.
+There is a land rover service available for £2 per person.